Christina Linardatou: Professional career

 On 24 March 2019, Linardatou won the vacant WBO female junior welterweight title, after beating Kandi Wyatt via technical knockout in round six.
 This was the first world championship bout held in Greece.

 On 7 June 2019, Linardatou made the first defense of her title, defeating Deanha Hobbs by unanimous decision over ten rounds in a bout held at the Galatsi Olympic Hall in Athens.

+She relinquished her titles after she became pregnant.
+She gave birth to Apollo in September 2021.